 We continue to oppose any general immediate call for all workers to ask for a 20 per cent increase.
 We think that this is premature and highly inflationary.
-Since writing my last letter to your paper, we have received average wages for construction workers as at April.
-The wages of unskilled workers have increased 13 per cent between December 1978 and April 1979, should they be demanding a further 20 per cent?!
+Since writing my last letter to your paper, we have received a verage wages for construction workers as at April.
+The wages of unskilled workers have increased 13 per cent increased 13 per cent between December 1978 and April 1979, should they be demanding a further 20 per cent?

-J. A. CHEETHAM

-Secretary,

-Employers Federation of
+J. A. CHEETHÁM Sécrétaiy, Employers Federation of Hongkong

-Hongkon